But what exactly is it?

 Its chemical formula is (C14H21NO11)n .

-Hyaluronic acid has an impressive water-holding capability, retaining up to 1,000 times its own weight in water, acting a bit like a gel.
+Hyaluronic acid has an impressive water-holding capability, retaining up to 1,000 times its own weight in water.
+So it acts a bit like a gel.

 It is found in the fluid in your eyes (the vitreous) and joints.
 It’s also an important element within your skin.